dteslya/cisco-api-client/README.md

 ## Heroku & Netlify
 I host the backend on Heroku and the frontend on Netlify (both free accounts).
 The deployment process is pretty straightforward.
 Don't forget to specify environment variables in the dashboard.
 [Here](https://medium.com/better-programming/why-you-should-add-environment-variables-to-netlify-sites-bae57012cc74) is a good tutorial for Netlify, and [this](https://devcenter.heroku.com/articles/config-vars) is for Heroku.

-# Known issues
-Currently, there is no session support on the backend.
-This causes the data to persist between different user sessions.
-For example, User1 makes a request about Product1 and gets a reply.
-Then when User2 opens the app they see the same reply made for User1 in the EOL table.